The age of civil rights heroes ended a while ago -- and that actually might be good

 Taken together, they seem to mark an end.
 Lewis was depicted as one of the last living links to the classic civil rights era of epic marches and rousing speeches.

-And with his demise, the obvious questions arose: Who are the Black leaders who will pick up the mantle to champion the civil rights battles of today?
+And with his demise, the obvious questions arose: Who are the Black leaders to champion the civil rights battles of today?

-The answer is no one.
+The answer: no one.
 And that's a good thing.

 The truth is Lewis was no civil rights "hero," and that's precisely what made him special.